Linen Bedding…is there anything greater in this world?

 4. Heavy-Weight– This has the roughest texture of all the linen material although I personally wouldn’t say its scratchy, there are plenty of people who feel it is too rough for their skin.
 This is commonly used for duvet covers (when using a top sheet) since it can handle a lot more abuse than the lighter weight linens without wearing.
 Heavy weight linen will last the longest and is the most durable due to the weave being the most raw and unrefined.
 Often when ordering this type of linen in a natural/unbleached there will be flecks of exterior flax plant still remaining in the weave which will fall out with time as it is washed and softens.

-An important thing to remember is the longer the bedding is used/washed the softer it will become!
+An important thing to remember- The more you use and wash the linen sheets the softer they will become!

 This list will probably get a lot of updates over time since I’m always hunting down new retailers to try out but for now these are the places that I’ve either A) Tried or B) Heard nothing but amazing things about.